pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/08-preview-site.md

 integration: [--]
 ---

+This section provides information on how to configure a preview site for your project.

 ## Before You Begin

-- Make sure you have necessary permissions
+- Make sure you have the necessary permissions
 - Make sure the **Pantheon Decoupled** and **Decoupled Preview** modules are installed

 ## Create a New Preview Site Configuration

 1. Go to your Drupal instance, select **Structure**, and then select **Preview Sites**.

-1. Click **Add preview site** to create a new configuration for your preview site.
+1. Click **Add preview site** to create a new configuration.

 1. Fill out the form to set up the **Label**, **URL**, **Secret**, **Preview Type**, and select the **Content Type** required.

-1. Set the URL to point to http(s)://{YOUR_SITE_URL}/api/preview replacing `{YOUR_SITE_URL}` with the URL of your frontend site, or `localhost:3000` for testing preview locally.
+1. Set the URL to point to `http(s)://{YOUR_SITE_URL}/api/preview` replacing `{YOUR_SITE_URL}` with the URL of your Front-End Site, or `localhost:3000` for testing the preview locally.

 1. Set a secret for the Preview Site and note this value down.